Jolanta Hibner

 Jolanta Emilia Hibner (born 26 January 1951 in Ząbki) is a Polish politician.

 She was elected to the Sejm on 25 September 2005, getting 3512 votes in 19 Warsaw district as a candidate from the Civic Platform list.
 She was re-elected on 21 October 2007.

-On 7 June 2009 Jolanta Hibner was elected Member of European Parliament from Masovian Voivodeship constituency.
+In the 2009 European Parliament election Jolanta Hibner was elected Member of European Parliament from Masovian Voivodeship constituency.

+In the 2023 Polish parliamentary election Jolanta Hibner was elected to the Senate of Poland from District 40.